 Congratulations!
-During these unpredictable and challenging times, you have landed an exciting new top human resources role.
+During these unpredictable and challenging times, you have landed an exciting new top marketing role.
 Now what?

-At Spencer Stuart, we have studied thousands of executive transitions, and one of our key takeaways is that regardless of whether you are a freshly minted chief executive officer or chief human resources officer, many of the same lessons apply about how to get off to a fast start in your new job.
+At Spencer Stuart, we have studied thousands of executive transitions, and one of our key takeaways is that regardless of whether you are a freshly minted chief executive officer or chief marketing officer, many of the same lessons apply about how to get off to a fast start in your new job.
 A deliberate and focused transition plan is critical.
-It can dramatically improve a leader's ability to build relationships with team members and other stakeholders, develop an effective leadership style, begin shaping a vision for the HR function, and observe the culture and how work gets done.
-As you might expect, a thoughtful, well-orchestrated transition plan is even more important in today's remote- or hybridworking environments.
+It can dramatically improve a leader's ability to build relationships with team members and other stakeholders, develop an effective leadership style, begin shaping a vision for the marketing function, and observe the culture and how work gets done.
+As you might expect, a thoughtful, well-orchestrated transition plan is even more important in today's remote- or hybrid-working environments.

-We created The CHRO Playbook as a resource for ensuring an impactful transition and early momentum that will set you up for long-term success, incorporating the best onboarding advice and flagging pitfalls to avoid.
+We created The CMO Playbook as a resource for the best onboarding advice and pitfalls to avoid for ensuring an impactful transition and early momentum that will set you up for long-term success.